CSS-Tricks/MovingBoxes/README.markdown

 ## Changelog

+###Version 2.0.2 (4/8/2011)
+* Changed default box shadow to be "inset".
+* Added a separate IE stylesheet for versions < 9.
+Older IE versions will use a background image to add an inner shadow.
+It is using a png file, so it may not work properly in all older versions.

 ###Version 2.0.1 (3/31/2011)
 * Added more width to the scroll container.
 Fix for issue #19.
 * Centered the image... silly css problem.
 Fix for issue #20.